 For a flavor base that will make the filling very tasty.

-If you are on an oil-free diet, you can easily make this recipe without oil by gently frying the onion on low heat, in a dry pan, for a couple of minutes.
-Then add the garlic and the other ingredients.
+If you are on an oil-free diet, you can easily make this recipe without oil by gently frying the onion on low heat in a dry pan for a few minutes.
+Then, add the garlic and the other ingredients.
 Onions contain natural oils that come out when heated.

 Soy sauce

-Use soy sauce to add a touch of umami (savory taste), richness, and meatiness to this mixture.
+Soy sauce adds a touch of umami (savory taste), richness, and meatiness to this mixture.

 It helps create depth of flavor in meatless recipes.
 We use a reduced-sodium soy sauce.